sul-dlss-deprecated/rialto-etl/README.md

 ### Extract

-Run `bin/extract` to hit a named data source and print output to STDOUT.
+Run `bin/extract` to run a named extractor and print output to STDOUT.

     $ bin/extract -s StanfordResearchers
     {"count":10,"firstPage":true,"lastPage":false,"page":1,"totalCount":29089,"totalPages":2909,"values":[{"administrativeAppointments":[...

-Note: if you need to hit any of the data sources that inherit from `AbstractStanfordSource`, you will first need to obtain a token for the CAP API and set the `CAP_TOKEN` environment variable in your session.
+Note: if you need to run any of the extractors that inherit from `AbstractStanfordExtractor`, you will first need to obtain a token for the CAP API and set the `CAP_TOKEN` environment variable in your session.

 ### Transform